DeanKJones/RayTracer/README.md

 Run `git clone --recursive-submodules https://github.com/DeanKJones/RayTracer.git` to fetch the submodules when cloning the project

-In the `core/external/` subdirectory is the `vulkanSDK/include` files.
+In the `core/external/` subdirectory are the `vulkanSDK/include` files.
 This is because I haven't figured out how to include these without causing linker errors yet.
 You can delete them if they are not needed in your project folder.

 ## Resources
 Using [Walnut](https://github.com/TheCherno/Walnut) as an application template.